CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/admin-controls.md

 <h1>Pool: Admin Controls</h1>

-!!!notebook
-    A Jupyter Notebook regarding the admin-guarded functions of the pool can be found on [GitHub](https://github.com/CurveDocs/curve-notebook/blob/main/notebooks/scripts/cryptoswap-ng/admin_controls.ipynb).

-    **Note:** In the future, these notebooks will be made more interactive and will be hosted for quick and easy usage.

 # **Pool Ownership**
-Pools created through the Factory are "owned" by the factory **`admin`**.
-Ownership can therefore only be changed within the factory contract via **`commit_transfer_ownership`** and **`accept_transfer_ownership`**.
+Liquidity pools are deployed via the [pool factory](../../../factory/twocrypto-ng/deployer-api.md).
+All pools deployed share the same admin defined within the Factory contract.
+To transfer ownership of an individual pool, it's necessary to transfer the ownership of the entire Factory, a decision that requires a DAO vote, given that the Factory is controlled by the DAO.

+The same applies to the fee receiver of the pools.
+This is set in the Factory as well and can only be changed there.

 [Factory Contract Ownership](../../../factory/overview.md#factory-contract-ownership)

 # **Parameter Changes**

-More informations about the parameters: [https://nagaking.substack.com/p/deep-dive-curve-v2-parameters](https://nagaking.substack.com/p/deep-dive-curve-v2-parameters).
+More information about parameters: [https://nagaking.substack.com/p/deep-dive-curve-v2-parameters](https://nagaking.substack.com/p/deep-dive-curve-v2-parameters).

-The appropriate value for **`A`** and **`gamma`** is dependent upon the type of coin being used within the pool, and is subject to optimisation and pool-parameter update based on the market history of the trading pair.
+The appropriate value for **`A`** and **`gamma`** is dependent upon the type of coin being used within the pool, and is subject to optimization and pool-parameter update based on the market history of the trading pair.
 It is possible to modify the parameters for a pool after it has been deployed.
 However, it requires a vote within the Curve DAO and must reach a 15% quorum.

-## **Amplification Coefficient / Gamma**

 ### `ramp_A_gamma`
 !!! description "`TwoCrypto.ramp_A_gamma(future_A: uint256, future_gamma: uint256, future_time: uint256):`"